PX4/PX4-Devguide/en/simulation/README.md

 ## HITL Simulation Environment

-With Hardware-in-the-Loop (HITL) simulation the normal PX firmware is run on real hardware.
+With Hardware-in-the-Loop (HITL) simulation the normal PX4 firmware is run on real hardware.
 The HITL Simulation Environment in documented in: [HITL Simulation](../simulation/hitl.md).

 ## Joystick/Gamepad Integration